 Remember to cite LawCareers.Net on your application form if you apply to Capsticks Solicitors LLP.

-We welcome applications for training contracts commencing in September 2020 and September 2021.
-The closing date for these applications will be confirmed in early 2019.
+We welcome applications for training contracts commencing in September 2021 and September 2022.
+The closing date for these applications will be confirmed in 2020.
 Details on how to apply and where the roles will be based will be held on our website www.capsticks.com.

 How to applywww.capsticks.com